Amolgunjal98/Brest_cancer-EDA/README.md

-My project is predict output you are cancer patient or not .
+This project predicting output that you are cancer patient or not .